collorg/ngbrx-paginator/README.md

     NgbrxPaginatorModule.forFeature({
       'Departement/Pagination': // The name of the paginator must be unique for the application.
       {
-        dataSelector: fromDepartement.selectAll, // @ngrx selector returning all the data set

         // Optional
         filters: { // You can provide more than one filter by paginator.
           'Nom': { filter: fromDepartement.byName },